embedly/embedly_wordpress_plugin/readme.txt

 The plugin automatically displays an embed of the media in the Wordpress post editor (for WP 4.0+).

+Fair Warning: This plugin generates static HTML content for your posts.
+After you deactivate the plugin, that HTML will still remain behind in all posts where the plugin was used to create embeds.

 == Installation ==